jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 	<figcaption class="media-caption center">Android app - Completing a mission part</figcaption>
 </figure>

-Scouts don't have to finish an entry when they start it.
-We are aware that sometimes it takes time for them to come up with answers and for them to have the time and space to respond video questions.
+Scouts don't have to finish an entry when they start one.
+We are aware that sometimes it takes time for them to come up with ellaborate answers, or for them to respond to video prompts.

-Once they return to a mission to complete an entry, they can see their paused entry as a marked square in the mission part container.
-They can tap and hold to delete the draft entry, or tap once to continue completing it.
+Once a scout returns to the dscout app to complete an entry, in the mission they will see their paused entry as a square marked with [...].
+They can tap and hold to delete the draft entry, or tap once to continue answering prompts from where they left off.

 <figure>
 	<img src="../../../../../../assets/images/android-5.png" alt="Android app - Deleting an incomplete entry" />